 Can your website be easily used on mobile phones?

 If it can't be, you will lose many potential customers because of this.
 More than 80% of internet traffic now happens on mobile devices.
 Ensuring anyone using one has a great experience is extremely important, and we expect this number to continue increasing.

-Is your website fast so people can use it with a bad internet connection, or while on the move with poor signal?
+Is your website fast so people can use it with a bad internet connection or while on the move with a poor signal?

 So much of what we're doing now happens on the move, while not at home.
 This means using mobile data, which can be temperamental at best and potentially extremely slow.

 If you're reading this and wondering how your website is performing, get in touch with us for a free, no-obligation website consultation.